Basic 2 Year Curriculum - Week 1

 Self-Care and Manners: Sitting Quietly

 While toddlers have a very short attention span, all children need to learn self-control and how to sit attentively for short periods of time.
 Teach the child to sit with “criss-cross” legs and hands in her lap.
 Discuss how there are times when a child listens while the adult talks.
-Start with very short time intervals and increase until the child is able to sit by herself through an entire Bible lesson.
+Start with very short time intervals and gradually increase until the child is able to sit by herself through an entire Bible lesson or book.

-Begin each listening time with a saying, such as:
+Begin each listening time with an attention poem or song, such as:

-Vertical Paper Placement Children develop fine-motor skills best when working on a vertical surface.
-When holding a writing utensil or brush against a vertical surface, extra muscles in the wrist and hand are strengthened.
-These same muscles are not used when writing on a horizontal surface.
-For this reason, place craft, writing, and drawing projects on a vertical surface as much as is feasible.
-This week, color or paint with red on a pieces of paper attached to a vertical surface.
+Children develop fine motor skills most effectively when working on a vertical surface.
+Holding a writing utensil or brush against a vertical surface engages extra muscles in the wrist and hand that aren't activated when writing on a horizontal surface.
+To support this development, try to place craft, writing, and drawing projects on a vertical surface whenever possible.
+This week, have the child color or paint with red on a piece of paper attached to a vertical surface.

 Gross Motor Skill: Put the Fire Out